 Tickets for the evening entertainment may be purchased here.

 Also new for this year, The Offices of Outdoor Recreation Workshop will help participants create offices of outdoor recreation in their states, while The Cultural Relevancy Workshop will help participants navigate the DEI (Diversity, Equity and Inclusion) landscape.

 For a complete schedule of events, click here.

 For outcomes from the 2015 SHIFT Festival, click here.

 Chris Perkins, Logistical Director: A highly driven, naturally comfortable leader who seeks to improve the success of those around him in a variety of settings, Chris seeks to build a dialogue both with students and peers about how to practice scientific thinking in the way we interact with and explore the world.
-He is a place-based educator at the Teton Science Schools, and has been a Field Education AmeriCorps intern, a trip leader for Adventures Cross-Country, a raft guide for All Outdoors Whitewater Rafting, and an Operations Intern for NOLS.
+He has been a place-based educator at the Teton Science Schools, a trip leader for Adventures Cross-Country, a raft guide for All Outdoors Whitewater Rafting, and an Operations Intern for NOLS.
 Contact Chris for media inquiries.